zio/zio-logging/docs/slf4j1-bridge.md

 val logger = Runtime.removeDefaultLoggers >>> consoleJsonLogger() >+> Slf4jBridge.initialize
 ```

-To enable log annotations and span propagation to underlying code which using SLF4J api,
-`Runtime.enableCurrentFiber` needs to be added to application bootstrap.
-Use of this flag will negatively impact performance, so it is recommended to use it, only when you need this feature.

 <br/>

 **NOTE** You should either use `zio-logging-slf4j` to send all ZIO logs to an SLF4j provider (such as logback, log4j etc) OR `zio-logging-slf4j-bridge` to send all SLF4j logs to